-How to mute, block, and report spam on iMessage for iPhone and iPad
+How to handle abuse on iMessage for iPhone and iPad

-You don't have to put up with any iMessages you don't want to.
-Mute, block, or report them with ease.
+With iMessage, you're definitely getting one of the best features there is for any Apple device.
+This is an app that lets you stay in communication with your favorite friends and family, even coworkers, with ease.
+Plus, there are plenty of fun additions that you can add to your iMessage, such as stickers, animated GIFs, animojis, and more.

-Just because anyone can send you an iMessage on your iPhone or iPad doesn't mean you have to let them.
+But just because anyone can send you a message in iMessage doesn't mean that you need to let them.
 If you're getting messaged too often, if you keep getting messages meant for someone else, of if — ugh! — you're getting spam, you can absolutely take action again it.
-Mute, block, and reporting are all here for you.
+Mute, block, and reporting are all here for you on your favorite iPhone with iOS 15.

 How to mute conversations in Messages on iPhone and iPad